 04. CASH FLOW ANALYSIS

-Working with the district Business Manager and the design team, we were able to accurately predict the investment cash flow of the overall $100 million dollar project.
+Working with the district business manager and the design team, we were able to accurately predict the investment cash flow of the overall $100 million dollar project.
 This provided the district with valuable information during the bond issuance process that helped reduce the amount of interest paid on the debt issuance.

 05. COMMUNITY ENGAGEMENT AND INTER-GOVERNMENTAL COOPERATION

 Pepper attended various community meetings to help answer questions related to schedule, safety and logistics to ensure the voters were well informed during the pre-referendum process leading up to the successful ballot.
-In addition, we were a partner in the process of navigating the necessary inter-governmental approval process to ensure that the construction program would meet or exceed the local municipality’s expectations.
+In addition, we were a partner in navigating the necessary inter-governmental approval process to ensure that the construction program would meet or exceed the local municipality’s expectations.